haiasko/haiasko.github.io/_posts/2014-04-11-disqus-warns-about-heartbleed.md

 {% include links %}

-[Disqus] just warned about the [Heartbleed](http://heartbleed.com/) vulnerability of OpenSSL.
+[Disqus] just warned about the [Heartbleed](http://heartbleed.com/) vulnerability of [OpenSSL].
 Rushing off to update everything :)